Coloby/quartz_notes/quartz_content/PublicNotes/overviewing.md

 - useful keywords - combine to get greater results
 	- Should always try
-		- main vocabulary of X
-		- understand what & why of main...
+		- *Understand what & why of main...*
 			- topic
-			- subcategories
+			- subcategories/main branches
 			- solutions/tools
+		- fundamentals/foundations of X
+		- main vocabulary of X
+		- Masters/Great minds of that field & big ideas about X
+		- First prompts from categories below
+		-
+		- milestones in X
 		- X for beginners
-		- milestones in X
-		- fundamentals/foundations of X
 		- SOPs
 	- wow maps
 		- curriculum